Saudi suspect in U.S. Navy base attack linked to anti-U.S. Twitter screed

 “Why American soldiers cannot carry weapons on base is a big question,” she said.
 “Our boys were just sitting ducks in that classroom.”

-Reporting by Brad Brooks in Pensacola and Jonathan Allen in New York; Additional reporting by David Brunnstrom in Washington; Writing by Jonathan Allen; Editing by Daniel Wallis
+Reporting by Brad Brooks in Pensacola and Jonathan Allen in New York; Additional reporting by David Brunnstrom and Andrew Hay; Writing by Jonathan Allen; Editing by Daniel Wallis